ga-dc/js1/03-07-installfest/readme.md

 >* Students with an existing, outdated installation of Node should be able to update their install by following the directions above (i.e. using the package installer).

 ---

+## Garnet

+Garnet is an application we use to track student attendance and progress.
+Please join this class by clicking this link: https://garnet.wdidc.org/github/authorize?invite_code=d3a4640111f44b2dbd0b9811c417ac65

 ## Exit Ticket